damiansire/GenAI-Scaffold/README.md

-⚠️ (WORK IN PROGRESS) Not for production use.

-🚧 (DRAFT) This repository is currently under construction.

 > **📌 Important:** Before using this repository, please read the [DISCLAIMER.md](docs/DISCLAIMER.md) about how to properly use this as a reference.

 # 🚀 Full-Stack Multimodal AI Application: A Production Blueprint